smallkirby/lysithea/docs/TUTORIAL.md

 3       :    Fri Dec 3 20:58:28 2021 +0900
 ```

-Then you can select index to check output of that try by `lysithea log`:
+Then you can select index to check QEMU output of that try by `lysithea log`:

 ```log.sh
 $ lysithea log 0